 - Michigan Green Chemistry Governor's Awards Program

 - The Green Chemistry Checklist - A guide for business

-- Sign up for the DEQ Green Chemistry listserv
+- Sign up for the EGLE Green Chemistry listserv

 - Green Chemistry Grant Recipients

 - Green Chemistry Roundtable